yoshihiro-imai/shift_board/README.md

 ### Association

-has_many : tweets
-has_one  : shift
-has_many : goals
+   has_many :tweets, dependent: :destroy has_many :likes, dependent: :destroy has_many :likes_posts, through: :like, source: :post has_many :projects

 ## tweet テーブル